 He and I realized that we were meant to be sworn enemies instead.
 It was our fate.
 I loathed him to the core, with every single piece of me despising him.
 I couldn't stand the sight of him, and he shared that same mutual feeling.

 And even though he didn't tell anyone, I was certain that I was the reason why he had chosen to go to a university at the far side of the globe.
 Or maybe it wasn't really that far.
 But it was certainly far from our place—the never heard of, Turtle Bay Island.

 Our place was not an island located in the middle of nowhere.
-But a distinct quality of it was that the island sort of protruded and bloated from another mainland, which was occupying almost quarter-half of the globe.
+But a distinct quality of it was that the island was sort of protruded from a mainland.
 And in between the two, there was an ample amount of land that acted like a bridge, connecting the contradictory masses of land together.
-And from the visitors of the moon, our island totally looked like a turtle, thus they named it as such.
+And from the visitors of the moon, our island totally looked like a turtle, thus the name.
 Furthermore, if anyone would really ask, there were turtles inhabiting the coast.

 And he was here once again.
 He was back in town.

 I was stunned, dead on the spot.
 It was like I was the one who drowned and never saw the light again.
 I couldn’t believe that right here, in front of my eyes, Jace Hamilton was sitting.
 A good distance of about three feet was placed in between us, but that wasn't good enough.
 I needed miles in order for me to be okay.
 I wanted him oceans, mountains, deserts, and plane rides away from me.

 He pulled his hair back, dusted the sand off his arms, and leaned on his palms as he kept his stare at me.
 I held my face straight.
 It felt, like, if I would turn away, I would lose to him.